mrkline/MKb/C/README.md

 ## Directory Contents

-- crc32.h and crc32.c calculate 32-bit Cyclic Redundancy Check (CRC)
+- crc32.h and crc32.c calculates a 32-bit Cyclic Redundancy Check (CRC)
 	checksum for a given buffer of data.

 ## Comment Format